 - Conditional Family Leave Notification (completed by supervisor/departmental designee)

-- Your Rights Under FMLA/AFLA (information for the employee)
+- Your Rights and Responsibilities Under FMLA/AFLA (information for the employee)

 - Certification of Health Care Provider (employee provides to Health Care Provider)